-The need for experience of a range of mountain terrain in winter cannot be over-emphasised.
-It is one thing to know the quirks of a particular mountain from past experience, but a very different thing to encounter them for the first time en route and have to make decisions about how best to proceed.
-The scheme requires you to be technically competent and safe using only the equipment that a leader and group would carry for a winter walking expedition - for instance, rope, sling, karabiner, ice axe and lightweight shovel (and possibly a Deadman snow anchor).
+The need for experience of a range of mountain terrain in winter cannot be overemphasised.
+It is one thing to know the quirks of a particular mountain from past experience, but a very different thing to encounter them for the first time enroute and have to make decisions about how best to proceed.
+The qualification requires you to be technically competent and safe using only the equipment that a leader and group would carry for a winter walking expedition - for instance, rope, sling, karabiner, ice axe and lightweight shovel.
 Assessment does not require the use of technical winter climbing gear such as nuts, camming devices, ice screws or rock pegs.
 During the training course you will be taught security on snow and ice techniques using the walking equipment outlined above.